-STOP Spillover will prioritize sustainable approaches that help ensure partner countries are well-prepared to respond to and prevent outbreaks, both now and in the future.
-We will integrate and institutionalize capabilities through in-country training, the creation of risk analysis and mapping tools, and by working with public health officials to strengthen surveillance and research.
-And while STOP Spillover will focus on priority viral threats that continue to pose the greatest public health risk - including Ebola, Lassa, Marburg, Nipah, animal-origin coronaviruses, and animal-origin zoonotic influenza viruses - the capacities developed over the life of the project will help ensure partner countries are better prepared to prevent the spread of these and future zoonotic viruses.
+STOP Spillover is prioritizing sustainable approaches that help ensure partner countries are well-prepared to respond to and prevent outbreaks, both now and in the future.
+We are integrating and institutionalizing capabilities through in-country training, the creation of risk analysis and mapping tools, and by working with public health officials to strengthen surveillance and research.
+And while STOP Spillover is focused on priority viral threats that continue to pose the greatest public health risk - including Ebola, Lassa, Marburg, Nipah, animal-origin coronaviruses, and animal-origin zoonotic influenza viruses - the capacities developed over the life of the project will help ensure partner countries are better prepared to prevent the spread of these and future zoonotic viruses.